Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 object.
 And since it’s a function, it has to be invoked to determine whether the coffeeMaker needs a refill or not.

-Comparison of call, apply, and bind
+Differentiating call, apply, and bind methods

 Both